ZaRdEr15/cpp-blackjack/README.md

 Command line blackjack game built with C++17 using OOP principles as a way to improve modern C++ knowledge.

 ## Prerequisites
-- GCC version 9 and up
+- For compilation and linking: GCC version 9 and up
-- Make
+- For build automation: Make
+- For running unit tests: [CppUTest](https://cpputest.github.io/)

 ## Installation
 `git clone https://github.com/ZaRdEr15/cpp-blackjack.git`

-## How to build and Usage
+## How to build
 To build the application:
 `make`

+To build and run tests:
+`make tests`

+To build for release (has no debug information):
+`make release`

+## Usage

 Running the application choose any of the actions inside the parentheses (single character) and hit enter.